 Again, you've got 1080p HD video and two-way audio, as well as the very solid Ring app, so whichever Ring camera you decide to get from this list, you shouldn't be disappointed.
 Alexa support is included, as you would expect.

 From built-in knock detection to night vision, it's another impressive option from Ring.
-It's also possible to set privacy zones that the doorbell won't pry into – in case your neighbours are worried about you spying on their shrubs, for example.
+It's also possible to set privacy zones that the doorbell simple can't see, so you could block out a door across the hall.

 The Maximus Video Doorbell brings something new to the party by throwing two cameras into the mix – one to look your doorstepper in the face, and one to look at the packages being left down at foot level, just in case they get pinched.